Commonly asked overtime pay law questions about home care workers:

 What Is a Home Care Worker?

-Home care workers assist the elderly or persons with disabilities with daily living activities at the person’s home.
+Home care workers, also known as home health aides, assist the elderly or persons with disabilities with daily living activities at the person’s home.
 Duties performed at a place of residence may include keeping house (making beds, doing laundry, washing dishes) and preparing meals.

 What is the Salary Range for a Home Care Worker?